gofynd/fdk-client-javascript/documentation/application/THEME.md

-Use this API to retrieve all the available pages of a theme by its ID.
+Retrieves a list of all the pages available within the applied theme.

 *Returned Response:*